IDRC Thematic Priorities

 - Agriculture and food security research on: efficient and sustainable agricultural production, focusing on topics such as secondary crops, fruits and vegetables, and high value animal products to enhance both income and nutrition; improved market access and agricultural value chains for small-holder farmers; improved and affordable livestock vaccines; and, improved financial services for farmers and agricultural businesses.

-- Food systems and health research for improved health and healthier food systems; prevention of emerging infectious and chronic diseases focussed on food-related chronic illnesses (such as hypertension, diabetes, and cardiovascular disease); prevention and reduction of disease risks from pandemics, emerging infectious diseases, and disease risk linked to tobacco.
+- Food systems and health research for improved health and healthier food systems; prevention of emerging infectious and chronic diseases focused on food-related chronic illnesses (such as hypertension, diabetes, and cardiovascular disease); prevention and reduction of disease risks from pandemics, emerging infectious diseases, and disease risk linked to tobacco.

 2) Inclusive Economies